I receive emails and phone calls on a regular basis from people asking questions about this or that…

 – DON’T COMPARE.
 Photographers are notorious for looking at other photographer’s blogs.
 In fact, that’s probably how you landed on mine.
 This isn’t a bad thing necessarily… but it can become bad when you start to compare yourself to others.
 Listen, everyone, and I mean everyone, started off somewhere.

 – READ GOOD BOOKS.
-Some books that really have impacted my business… The Bible (God), How to Win Friends and Influence People (Dale Carnegie), Professional Photographer Magazine, Perfect Guide to Wedding Photography Pricing that ever was and ever will be (Stacey Reeves), Davina Fear’s Kits, Get it Together (Mille Holloman), Jasmine Star’s Exposed..
+Some books that really have impacted my business… The Bible (God), How to Win Friends and Influence People (Dale Carnegie), Perfect Guide to Wedding Photography Pricing that ever was and ever will be (Stacey Reeves), Get it Together (Mille Holloman), Jasmine Star’s Exposed.. are just some that come to mind.

 -SHOOT IN MANUAL.
 It took me awhile to get the image I was seeing in my head to come out on my camera.
 Now, I can’t imagine shooting any other way than manual.
 You have control.
 My goal each shot is to nail the exposure, focus, framing, everything… so I have very little post work.